-We expect the net proceeds of this offering to be approximately \$124.1 million, or approximately \$142.8 million if the underwriters' overallotment option is exercised in full, in each case after deducting the underwriting discount and estimated offering expenses payable by us.
+We expect to receive approximately \$247.8 million from the sale of notes offered hereby after deducting underwriting discounts and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering and from the underwriters' exercise of their overallotment option, if applicable, to repay funds borrowed under the revolver portion of our credit facility and for general partnership purposes.
+We intend to use the net proceeds from this offering to repay funds borrowed under the revolver portion of our credit facility.

-As of December 31, 2010, total borrowings under our credit facility were \$398.0 million, all of which were under the revolver portion of the credit facility.
-There were no outstanding borrowings under the term loan portion of the credit facility as of December 31, 2010.
-As of December 31, 2010, the weighted average interest rate under the revolver portion of the credit facility was 1.14% per annum.
+As of June 30, 2010, total borrowings under our credit facility were \$615.0 million, all of which were under the revolver portion of the credit facility.
+There were no outstanding borrowings under the term loan portion of the credit facility as of June 30, 2010.
+As of June 30, 2010, the weighted average interest rate under the revolver portion of the credit facility was 0.92% per annum.
 The credit facility has a maturity date of June 21, 2012.
-Indebtedness under the credit facility bears interest at either: (1) the higher of Wells Fargo Bank's prime rate or the Federal Funds rate plus 0.50%; or (2) LIBOR plus an applicable margin, which ranges from 0.23% to 0.575%, depending upon our credit rating.
+Indebtedness under the credit facility bears interest at either: (1) the higher of Wells Fargo Bank, N.A.'s (as successor to Wachovia Bank, N.A.) prime rate or the Federal Funds rate plus 0.50%; or (2) LIBOR plus an applicable margin, which ranges from 0.23% to 0.575% dependent upon our credit rating.
 The outstanding borrowings under the revolver portion of our credit facility were incurred primarily to fund acquisitions and for general partnership purposes.
-For a detailed description of our credit facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Credit Agreement" in our Annual Report on Form 10-K for the year ended December 31, 2010, which is incorporated by reference into this prospectus supplement.
+For a detailed description of our credit facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Credit Agreement" in DCP's annual report on Form 10-K for the year ended December 31, 2009 as updated by the section of the same title in DCP's quarterly report on Form 10-Q for the quarter ended June 30, 2010, each of which is incorporated by reference into this prospectus supplement.

-Affiliates of each of the underwriters are lenders under our credit facility and accordingly will receive a substantial portion of the proceeds from this offering.
-See "Underwriting (Conflicts of Interest)."
+Certain affiliates of the underwriters are lenders under our credit facility and as such will receive a portion of the proceeds from this offering.
+See "Underwriting - Conflicts of Interest."